 About their coat and how to groom them

 The coat is long, with thick fur.
-The type of color depends on its breed and it needs to be groomed to maintain its natural beauty.
+The type of color depends on its breed and needs to be groomed to maintain its natural beauty.
 Here are a few guidelines on how to groom Persian cats.

 - Groom the coat depending on the length of the hair.
-Use a toothed glove for short-haired cats and a large toothed metal comb for the long-haired cats.
+Use a toothed glove for short-haired cats and a large toothed metal comb for long-haired cats.
 Ensure that you comb gently to avoid scratching the skin.

 Second…